FaradayRF/Faraday-Software/Tutorials/start/hello-world.md

     faraday_1.POST('KB1LQD', 1, faraday_1.CMD_UART_PORT, command)
     time.sleep(0.5)
 ```

+To run the code example we've placed hello-world.py in the start folder
+### Windows
+ * Double-click on hello-world.py and run with python
+ * Navigate to `C:\faradayrf\faraday-software\Tutorials\start' and run `python hello-world.py`

+Ensure that Proxy is running in the background!

+### Linux (Debian-based)
+ * Navigate in terminal to `/git/faraday-software/Tutorials/start` and run `sudo python hello-world.py`
+  * sudo is needed to ensure you can write to `/dev/ttyUSB0`

+Ensure that Proxy is running in the background!

 # Code Overview
 ## Importing Faraday Modules
 The FaradayIO module contains several subpackages which make using Faraday much more straight forward.
 These are the ```faradaybasicproxyio``` and ```faradaycommands``` classes which implement communications over proxy with an abstracted API using several of their attributes.